sophiebushchak/pokedex-server/README.md

 that running it would result in fast response times for the specific data that I needed.

 ## Features
-* REST Endpoints for retrieving data necessary to display a Pokédex.
+* Endpoints for retrieving data necessary to display a Pokédex.

 * The data is sourced from PokéApi.
 To source this data, there is a database build tool.